-5.1 Promote a sustained understanding of FLEET's work 5.2 Develop the scientific literacy of Australia 5.3 Promote the uptake of STEM subjects in schools Using social media and mainstream media to raise awareness of the background to FLEET research (namely, ICT energy use), societal value, and the research undertaken at FLEET.
-More widely, reinforcing the value of fundamental and applied science, and increasing science literacy (supporting goal 5.2).
+Using social media and mainstream media to raise awareness of the background to FLEET research (namely, ICT energy use), societal value, and the research undertaken at FLEET.
+More widely, reinforcing the value of fundamental and applied science, and increasing science literacy.
 Supported by accessible content on website, research and other news stories.
+The following priorities will be supported: